 Haceta Head Lighthouse

 There are two ways to enjoy a stop at the Haceta Head Lighthouse: 1.) relax in the beautiful cove area and have a beach/tide pool day OR 2.) do the ~0.5 mile hike up the hill to the actual Haceta Head Lighthouse and check it out up close.
 You can even stay in the keepers quarters at the lighthouse.
 This is one of the most beautiful Oregon beaches on a sunny day!

 Tip: if you do want to stay in the keepers quarters, be sure to make the inquiry and reserve it the second you know you’re interested.
 Such cool and unusual accommodations book far in advance.

-Florence, Oregon: a perfect Central Oregon Coast home base
+Florence: perfect Central Oregon Coast

 Upon first approach or even driving through, Florence doesn’t seem like the dream Oregon Coast road trip stop or homebase.
 Rethink that right now!
 The town of Florence is set directly between the most jagged and beautiful parts of the Oregon Coast, it’s directly adjacent to the Oregon Dunes National Recreation Area and it has an adorable Old Town area that has lots of cute shops and some great dining options.